-Today, one the most respected of all the professions are the medics.
-Yet it wasn’t always thus.
+Today, one the most respected of all the professions is medicine.
+It wasn’t always thus.
 Contrary to popular belief, ‘Primum, non nocere’ – ‘first, do no harm’ does not appear in the Hippocratic Oath – it is, in fact, attributed to Thomas Inman, as recently as 1860.
 That same year a doctor by the name of Oliver Wendell Holmes famously remarked that “If the whole material medica, as now used, could be sunk to the bottom of the sea, it would be all the better for mankind—and all the worse for the fishes.”

 In 1987, when Stanford Brown was founded, few would have mourned if the entire financial planning profession were sunk to the bottom of the ocean, as a visit to your friendly neighbourhood planner could be seriously harmful to your financial health.
 You were likely to emerge as the proud owner of an egregiously expensive insurance policy or a fancy investment scheme such as a macadamia nut plantation, with fees and commissions layered more intricately than an onion.